huss2342/rust-lab2/README.md

 ## Structs

-all the structs were made public
+The code was refactored into two public structs:

+### Player Struct
-- Player: handles the individual character data: name, lines (a vector of line number, and their text) and current position.
+- Handles the individual character data (name, lines, current position)
+- Handles line delivery and sorting
+- Implements ordering traits for proper sequencing
+- Prepares the player's own script lines and allows the player to speak the lines.

+### Play Struct
+- Manages script configuration and scene fragments
+- Handles the scene transitions and character interactions
-- Play: handles the general script and contains Fragments which is an array of sceneFragments.
+- Controls the general script playback

-Play and Player were the first two structs we created.
-The Play struct prepares and pushes the scene fragments and it recites the play.
+- Prepares and pushes the scene fragments and recites the play.
-The Player struct also prepares the player's own script lines and allows the player to speak the line.

 ## Return Wrapper